tuadiel/QAandMetricsForArch/README.md

 ### Steps:
-* Download and install the xText plugin install the xtext plug-in into a running Eclipse.
+*  Download and install the xText plugin into a running Eclipse.
   * Step 1) Eclipse Help > Eclipse Marketplace
   * Step 2) Install the plugin “Eclipse xText"
   * Step 3) Restart Eclipse